-Prolotherapy treats pain by stimulating the body to repair damaged/loose ligaments, and is a medical technique with a long standing history.
+Prolotherapy is a longstanding medical technique that treats pain by stimulating the body to repair damaged and loose ligaments.

 Prolotherapy is not a new method for treating pain.
 The concept of irritating tissue to promote healing dates back to the ancient Greeks and our old friend Hippocrates.
 He treated Olympic javelin throwers with unstable shoulders by touching what he described as a “slender hot iron” to the ligaments holding the shoulder joints together.
 The heat would irritate the ligament capsules, causing them to tighten up.
 Prolotherapy is sometimes known as regenerative injection therapy, nonsurgical ligament reconstruction, and more inaccurately as sclerotherapy.

 The prolotherapy techniques we use today were developed in the 1930s by G.S.
 Hackett, MD, a surgeon from Ohio, along with other MDs and DOs.1 These techniques have been used for decades to successfully treat pain resulting from ligament laxity.
 Hackett coined the term “prolotherapy” because his initial work demonstrated that the tissue laid down during the healing process was new healthy tissue, not scar tissue.
 (This distinguishes prolotherapy from a related treatment known as sclerotherapy.)
 “Prolo” stands for proliferative, implying that new cells and collagen fibers are proliferating and growing.
 The term “regenerative injection therapy”, used by some practitioners, is fairly new and an attempt to portray more accurately what is actually taking place physiologically.